mearleycf/learnit/learnit_project/learnit-project-knowledge - Release 1.md

 ## Key Decisions and Notes

 1. Using Astro 5.x (currently in beta) for the frontend with React components.
+2. Database decisions:
-2. Made decision to stop using supabase due to platform concerns and issues
+    1. Made decision to stop using supabase due to platform concerns and issues
-3. Made decision to use AstroDB for local development, with storage on either Turso or self-hosted as the online hosting service for the DB
+    2. Made decision to use AstroDB for local development, with storage on either Turso or self-hosted as the online hosting service for the DB
+    3. Implementing a strong/robust seed configuration and typing setup so that when we actually do the seed.ts file, we consistently build out a set of data that is as close to a production version of data as possible.
+    4. We are using ulidx as the library for generating and accessing our ULID ids on our tables
+3. Tailwind & Design decisions:
+    1. Will use the inter-veriable font as the primary font
+    2. Will use mononoki as the primary code/monospace font
+    3. Installed the tailwind-merge package to simplify tailwind classes in production
+    4. Installed the fluid-tailwind package to be able to use the 'clamp' feature of css in tailwind without a lot of overhead
+4. Installed the date-fns package to utilize for various date related functionality
-4. This means we need to fill some gaps!
+5. This means we need to fill some gaps!
     1. real time subscriptions
     2. code execution
     3. edge functions if needed (I think vercel provides this)
     4. storage if needed (there aren't a lot of images in the initial courses)
-5. Made decision to switch from Hanko to Oslo for authentication
+6. Made decision to switch from Hanko to Oslo for authentication

 ## Completed Steps/Tasks
 1. Set up the project structure--installing and configuring all of the various tooling (see [Tooling](#tooling))